ninambash/Connect-four/README.md

 # MVP Goals
-Button to start the game
+Button to start the game. <br>
-Have 5 lives
+Have 5 lives<br>
-Have 15 moves
+Have 15 moves<br>
-Give hammer to tap any fruit to eliminate it to get closer Give more points for getting multiple same fruit in a row or column Give drill to drill any fruit to eliminate it to get closer Track levels and make the level harder
+Give hammer to tap any fruit to eliminate it to get closer <br>
+Give more points for getting multiple same fruit in a row or column<br>
+Give drill to drill any fruit to eliminate it to get closer <br>
+Track levels and make the level harder<br>